 Are There Foods That Can Help Boost Your Immunity?
 Here's What a Dietitian Says

-Lots of people want to know if what they eat can help boost their immunity.
-The thing is, boost isn't really the right word.
-You can help support your immune system with good nutrition and lifestyle habits like trying not to stress, getting enough sleep and regularly exercising.
+Lots of people are curious to know if there are foods out there that are natural immune boosters.
+The thing is, "boost" isn't really the right word.
+You can help support your immune system naturally with good nutrition and lifestyle habits, like trying not to stress, getting enough sleep and regularly exercising.
 But (and there's a big but coming up)...

-No food or supplement is going to cure or prevent COVID-19.
+No food or supplement is going to cure or prevent COVID-19, or any illness for that matter.
 There's a reason the CDC isn't advising everyone to arm themselves with chicken soup or a bottle of zinc pills and continue going about life as usual.
-The best way to minimize the spread of illness right now is to stay home as much as you can, avoid sick people, wash your hands frequently, wear a mask if you're in public places and disinfect surfaces in your house.
-Follow the guidelines put forth by the CDC and your local public health department.
+The best way to minimize the spread of illness in general is to stay home as much as you can, avoid sick people, wash your hands frequently, disinfect surfaces in your house and—when it comes to COVID-19 in particular—get vaccinated and continue to follow the latest local and CDC guidelines on mask wearing.
 OK.
 Now that's out of the way.

 Are there vitamins that can help support your immune system?

 Sure.
 There are.
-Our immune system is supported by a generally healthy diet but also vitamins A, C, D and E as well as zinc.
-Protein is also important for immune health (most of us eat enough protein, but also most of our diets look a little different these days).
+Our immune system is supported by a generally healthy diet and also specific nutrients, namely vitamins A, C, D and E, as well as zinc.
+Protein is also important for immune health, as it helps to build and repair damaged immune cells (note: most of us eat enough protein).
 You can get all these nutrients from food.
 Vitamin D is probably the one nutrient on this list that's tough to find from food alone.
 Your body can also make vitamin D from sunlight.
 If you want to start supplementing, I would talk to your doctor or a dietitian and do your research (read more about supplements and why they can be beneficial but also can be dangerous).

 How can I get immune support without supplements?